prasadtalasila/prasadtalasila/README.md

 ### Collaboration 🤝

-🔭 I’m currently working on ...[Digital Twin as a Service](https://github.com/into-cps-association/DTaaS) project.
+🔭 I’m currently working on [Digital Twin as a Service](https://github.com/into-cps-association/DTaaS) project.
 That is an excellent place to explore collaboration opportunity.

 👨‍🔬 These days I spend time researching and prototyping ideas on Digital Twins, Cyber Physical Systems